nikitacometa/web-ai-chat/docs/development_plan.md

 1. **Admin Interface**:
    - Create the AdminPanel component
    - Implement the /admin/reset endpoint (setting initial current_deadline and absolute_deadline).
-Input for Twitter handles will be strings, and avatar URLs will be constructed by the backend.
+Input for avatars will be direct image URLs and an optional initial momentum value.
    - Add authentication for admin routes

 2. **Payout System**: